Mule Runtime High Availability (HA) Cluster Overview

 If multiple instances of the same application are deployed, they will fail because the API only supports a single consumer.
 There is no failover support if the instance connected is stopped or crashes.

-You must have at least two Mule runtime engines in a cluster, each one running on different machines.
+A cluster requires at least two Mule runtime engine instances, each one running on different machines.

 Mule high availability (HA) requires a reliable network connection between servers to maintain synchronization between the nodes in the cluster.